Anu1982/Quantum-Programming/README.md

 # Quantum-Programming
-My repository where im learning Cirq for programming Quantum Computers
+This repository has the code and my notebooks on Cirq Quantum Programming exercises primarily from the book "Quantum Computing an Applied Approach" by Jack Hidary